 “The lighting for each space was considered carefully,” Philip says.
 For the studio, downlighting was desirable so he selected the Goodrich® Sky Chief Porcelain Gooseneck Light, in both 12″ and 16″ shades, for the perimeter.
 Down the center of the room, the complementary Benjamin® Sky Chief Porcelain Stem Mount Light does the job.
 Philip chose a classic Bronze finish for these American made fixtures.
 The goosenecks sport a Galvanized G15 gooseneck arm while the stem mount lights feature a 12″ Galvanized stem that is 3/4″ in diameter.

 Porcelain enamel lighting fits perfectly with the vernacular of the space and the rustic nature of the renovation.
 Porcelain enamel was once the finish of choice for lighting manufacturers until cheaper painting techniques came onto the market.
-Barn Light Electric has revived this once-proud industry with its own porcelain manufacturing facility where we create lighting fixtures to last for a lifetime.
+Barn Light Electric has revived this once-proud industry with its own porcelain manufacturing facility where we create lighting fixtures to last for years.
 Be sure to check back soon as we plan to feature more of this beautiful horticultural center in the near future!

 Photos courtesy of Preservation Green Horticultural Center